The serene landscape of ancient Besherman architecture was inviting.

 “It was a trap!” she growled.

-“Too bad we don’t have a mage,” he replied, still looking around.
+“Too bad we don’t have a magic user here,” he replied, still looking around.

-Iliera, feeling defeated, started to put her hearthstone back in her pack, when she caught sight of the soul shard.
-They were stranded out here, with no food, no magic, and only the Light to sustain them in the darkness of space.
+Iliera, feeling defeated, started to put her hearthstone back in her pack when she caught sight of the soul shard.
+They were stranded out here, with no food, no magic, and only the Luminous One to sustain them in the darkness of space.

 “We’ll die out here,” she said.

-“Nah,” Fÿnn said, strangely calm about all this.
+“Nah,” Fynn said, strangely calm about all this.
 “Someone will show up.
-The demons won’t just leave us here.
+The creatures won’t just leave us here.
 They’ll turn up, and when they do, we’ll just steal their portal.”

 Iliera was surprised she hadn’t thought of that.
-The demons wouldn’t just assume that she had been defeated.
+The Yunai wouldn’t just assume that she had been defeated.
 They would come here to verify, and when they did, she would be ready.

-Saphira offered it anyway.
-“We were sent to find you two when you didn’t report back.
-Kelynve here felt your spectral presence and the remnants of a fel portal.
-All I had to do was trace the magical energy through the nether and connect the dots.”
+“We were sent to find you when you didn’t report back.
+Kelynve felt your spectral presence and the remnants of a portal.
+I traced the magical energy through the aether, found the anchor here, and voila.”

 “In other words,” Kelynve simplified.
 “I found you.
-Thanks to me, you’re alive.
 I saved you.”

-Fÿnn, on the other hand, seemed pleased.
-“That’s mighty fine detective work,” he said as he walked their way.
-“Just in time too.
+Fynn, on the other hand, seemed pleased.
+“That’s good work!” he said cheerily.
+“I’m glad you showed up too.
 I am hungry.”

 “Did you find any information on Sionis’ location?”
 Kelynve asked.

 “No,” Iliera replied sharply.
-“The only thing we know now is that the demons don’t have Sionis.
+“The only thing we know now is that the Yunai don’t have Sionis.
 They talked like he had escaped.”

 “An interesting development,” Kelynve replied.
-“A demon hunter at Ilidari Perch has contacted me.
+“A Yunai hunter at Irian Perch has contacted me.
 She said that she knows more about Sionis’ location.
 She has requested that we come to her.”

 “Or she knows something that she needs to keep hidden from prying eyes and ears,” Iliera suggested.
-“If this demon hunter knows more about Sionis’ location then I have to speak with her.
-The demons are still hunting for him, which means we have to find him first.”
+“If this Yunai hunter knows more about Sionis then I have to speak with them.
+The demons are still hunting for Sionis, so we have to find him first.”

 Iliera felt a hole opening inside of her.
-An urgency building within.
-She had to find him, she had to protect him and bring him home to Dalaran.
+An urgency building deep within her.
+She had to find him, she had to protect him, she had to bring him home to Udiria.
+“There’s no time to waste,” she said firmly.
+“We will report back to the Academy and then travel to Irian Perch.”